Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

 Facts about Green Beans

-String beans, french beans, snap beans, and green beans are just a few of the most common names of these long, thin, tasty, green-colored legume.
-They are very easy to grow, which makes it the perfect vegetable for a first-time gardener.
+String beans, french beans, snap beans, and green beans are just a few of the most common names of these long, thin, tasty, green-colored legumes.
+They are very easy to grow, making them the perfect vegetable for a first-time gardener.

-You can grow them in a bush or as pole beans dependent on what resources a planter has.
-For pole beans, one needs to have poles that will allow the beans to climb.
+Depending on what resources a planter has, you can grow them in a bush or as pole beans.
+Pole beans need to have poles that will allow the beans to climb.
 The pole spreads out the plant better, making picking this treat much easier.
 Bush beans, on the other hand, can be planted anywhere, but the beans are more hidden within the plant.

-Harvesting time is between 55 and 65 days after the seeds are planted.
+Harvesting time is between 55 and 65 days.
 They will continue to grow fruit throughout the season.

 Wait until after the dew has dried before picking green beans.
-If the beans are wet when harvesting them, bean bacteria blight can spread, which is a common disease among green beans.
+If the beans are wet when harvesting them, bean bacteria blight can spread, a common disease among green beans.

 You will know they are ready to be picked if they are about as thick as a pencil.
-They also need to be crisp, which means that if you break them in half, you will hear a snapping noise, which is where they get their name snap beans.
-When the beans get too large, the skin is translucent and the seeds will be visible.
+The beans also need to be crisp, which means that if you break them in half, you will hear a snapping noise, which is where they get their name snap beans.
+When the beans get too large, the skin is translucent, and the seeds will be visible.
 If harvested, they will be tough and not very tasty.